agdolla/WeMeet/README.md

 <br/>

-* Notification is not working properly when there is new notification
+* push notification is not working properly when there is new notification
 * check of PostFeedItem can replace ProfileRecentPostItem, same for activity
 * activity detail comment should be descending sorted according to timestamp
-* fix naming
+* fix naming (check again)
 * study the new react router
 * send friend request and send activity invitation are not working properly
 * user is not logged out when session expired, needs refresh, which is not good.